Skip to main content

 CALCULATE YOUR BEST SPRAY DATE FOR REDLEGGED EARTH MITE

-TIMERITE® predicts your Best spray date (and ideal spray window) in spring to control redlegged earth mites on your property.
+TIMERITE® predicts your Best spray date and Ideal spray window in late winter-spring to control redlegged earth mites on your property.

 TIMERITE® was developed and funded by AWI and CSIRO.
 Updates and improvements were made by Cesar Australia and CSIRO, with funding from AWI, GRDC, MLA and Cesar Australia.